Experience Autumn in Dumfries and Galloway

 Zip wire at Laggan Outdoor

-Wigtown Book Festival Fri 23 September to Sun 2 October 2016.
+Wigtown Book Festival Fri 22 September to Sun 1 October 2017.
 An increasingly popular 10 day literary event that has grown and grown over the past 17 years.
 Wigtown is Scotland's National Book Town and this unique event has something for everyone with a packed programme of events and activities around the town.
-It's approximately an hour and 15minutes drive from Orroland, along an amazingly scenic coastal route to Wigtown.
-There are many atmospheric cafes and more than a dozen book shops full of character open all year round.
+It's approximately one hour and 15minutes drive from Orroland, along an amazingly scenic coastal route to Wigtown.
+There are many atmospheric cafes and more than a dozen book shops full of character open all year round in Wigtown.
 Interestingly, Wigtown has the largest second-hand book shop in Scotland, 'The Book Shop'.
 If you like books and stunning scenery as well as friendly locals - Wigtown is a great place to visit.

 Popular local festivals; books, food, music